slviajero/tinybasic/README.md

 ## Files in this archive

 basic.c is the program source. basic.h the header file.
-It can be compiled directly with gcc for most OSes.
-No makefile is needed.

 TinybasicArduino/TinybasicArduino.ino is an exact copy of basic.c.

-In addition to this file and basic.h you need hardware.h in your Arduino sketch directory.
+In addition to this file and basic.h you need a hardware definition file.

+For the Arduino IDE place hardware-arduino.h in your Arduino sketch directory.
 These are the platform specific definitions and a thin OS like layer for hardware abstraction.
-This code is under construction and will change soon.
-All platforms from tiny AVR168 up to the powerful ESP32 are covered by this one file.
+All platforms from tiny AVR168 up to the powerful ESP32 and RP2040 are covered by this one file.

+For POSIX OSes you need hardware-posix.h in your working directory.
+GCC compiles BASIC for Linux, Mac (primary dev platform), Windows (with MINGW), and MSDOS (Turbo C 2).

-For simple Arduino boards I prepared file versions in Arduino cloud as well as in GITHUB
+For simple Arduino boards I prepared file versions in Arduino cloud

 Use one of these two links.